lizard-demon/bhopblox/README.md

 - **Browse All Worlds**: Explore all 6 worlds to see different themes and descriptions
 - **Read Descriptions**: Each world has unique features - descriptions help you choose what interests you most
 - **Select First**: Always select a world before clicking "INITIALIZE WORLD" to avoid error messages
-- **Be Patient**: Initial voxel engine load may take time - watch for status updates in the Minecraft interface
+- **Be Patient**: Initial voxel engine load may take time - watch for status updates in the CRT interface
 - **Quick Exit**: ESC key provides instant return to world selection
 - **World Switching**: Exit and select different worlds to browse various environments
 - **Desktop Recommended**: While mobile-compatible, desktop provides optimal experience
 - **Engine Refresh**: Use 'R' key if needed to force voxel engine reload
-- **Enjoy the Atmosphere**: Notice the floating grass blocks, XP orbs, and block effects that enhance the Minecraft-style experience
+- **Enjoy the Atmosphere**: Notice the clean CRT styling and retro effects that enhance the futuristic experience
 - **Listen to the Music**: The generative ambient music evolves continuously - each session has unique soundscapes

 ## Technical Architecture